MokalledLab/Zebrafish_SCI_Atlas/Cell Counting/README.md

 Note: ITCN performs well at counting nuclei, but it is not perfect especially when there are nuclei of varying intensity and size (as in the spinal cord).
 At some point you have to leave good enough alone.
 Usually it is fine to use the same parameters for all images in a batch. iv.
 Adjust the threshold for each marker.
 If you selected “Same threshold” above, then you will only need to set the threshold for the first image.
 5. The output from “Cell_Counter.ijm” is a “Results” folder containing:
 a.
 Individual images for each channel showing the overlap of nuclei and the marker.
-(Note: For some odd reason, the output images do not all have the same color scheme…I don’t know why.
-It doesn’t affect the results).
 b.
 A “.csv” file containing the raw counts for each channel.
 Process raw counts with R:
 Now that we have the raw counts, we can use R to reorganize the data and provide us with a final count for all possible combinations of markers.